 I saw in Sunway Pyramid the X selling for an expensive RM2299 While the G has already launched , more expensive than the US but still pretty good deal nevertheless

 Might sound high in US standards, but in Europe, not bad at all.

+It's not bad, actually, not bad at all.
+A GS4 is priced more than 500 euros here in Italy, and I'd get a Moto X over the GS4 any day.
 The Moto X is Motorola's flagship and it's a very good phone.
 Only people who spend their time looking at the number of cores or of megapixels cannot understand the Moto X value, which lies in design and usability, smooth and updated software, useful features like the active notifications and always on listening.
 I think that, if the GS4 or the G2 are worth more than 500 euros, then the Moto X is definitely worth 429 euros, regardless of the number of cores.

 It wont be a hit in uk... uk people are more spec consious ..

 posted on Jan 14, 2014, 3:17 AM 0

 Price is not high if compared to the european price of other flagships like the GS4, HTC One and so on.

 posted on Jan 14, 2014, 5:56 AM 2